The path to Industry 4.0

 TRUMPF opened the Smart Factory in Chicago in September 2017.
 This technology centre for Industry 4.0 solutions was planned entirely with digitally networked production processes.
 The emphasis was on the consultation and training of customers regarding the introduction of digitally networked production solutions.
 The Smart Factory served as an important milestone in the sustainable expansion in the market in the USA.

 TRUMPF opens a company day care centre in May 2019 at its head office in Ditzingen.
 The building covering 1,200 square metres offers a total of 70 children room for playing, learning and resting.
 20 of the facility's places are offered to the public.
 The independent sponsor POLIFANT carries the educational responsibility for the day care centre.
-The building complies with state-of-the-art ecological criteria: The support structure and the walls were made from natural wood without glue.
+The building complies with state-of-the-art ecological criteria: The support structure and the walls are made from natural wood without glue.